squeaknode/squeak/docs/how-squeak-protocol-works.md

 1136 | vchEncContent | char[1136] | Encrypted content
 1+ | script length | var_int | Length of the scriptSig
 ? | scriptSig | char[] | Computational Script for confirming authorship

+There is also a squeak hash, which is derived from the content of the squeak header using SHA256.

+### How a squeak is created

+When a user creates a squeak, the following happens:

+* An encryption/decryption key is generated as a random scalar value.
+* A random initialization vector is generated.
+* The user content is encrypted with a symmetric-key algorithm using the encryption key and the initialization vector.
+* A hash is calculated over the encrypted ciphertext.
+* A hash is calculated over the encrypted ciphertext.
+* The payment point is calculated from the encryption key scalar value on an elliptic curve.
+* A new nonce is generated.
+* The private key of the author is used to create a P2PKH pubkey script.

+All of these values are used to populate the squeak header.
+After the header is created, the squeak hash is calculated.

+After the squeak hash is calculated:

+* The private key of the author is used to sign the squeak hash.
+* The signature is then turned into a degenerate (SIGHASH_ALL) sig script, and attached to the squeak.

 #### Make an outbound connection